xLPMG/2D-GravitySimulator/README.md

 ## Deployment
 - install SFML ([MacOS (using Brew)](https://formulae.brew.sh/formula/sfml), [Linux](https://www.sfml-dev.org/tutorials/2.5/start-linux.php))

-in root dir:
+in root dir, execute commands:
-- make
+- make        (to compile)
-- make run
+- make run    (to run)

+or in one command:
+- make ra (to compile and run)

 Makefile has been tested on MacOS & Debian Linux